 Problem is; the idea that backlinks are everything when it comes to SEO persisted, and it’s now one of the most common misconceptions in this industry.
 Acquiring backlinks is important, yes, but it’s NOT all that matters.
 It’s just one floor of a pretty tall building.

-Plus, in the case of many business customers that we’ve had they didn’t need more links to get on page 1 of Google.
+Some of the business customers that we’ve helped didn’t even need more links to get on page 1 of Google.
 They needed all the other ranking factors to be tweaked for maximum performance.
 Nothing to do with more backlinks.

 Focusing on just this level of SEO and assuming that all the other aspects, such as on-page SEO, don’t bear that much importance is one of the biggest mistakes anyone can make when trying to rank on Google.